ron2015schmitt/Mathematiques/doc/status-release/feature-schedule/body.src.md

     * resolve what would v1 + i*v2 be?
 Vector<complex<D>> or complex<Vector<D>> similar to dot product issues
   * need to prevent nesting Complex, Imaginary, Quaternion, ie only 0 or one allowed in nest
     * static assert using a new type trait
-  * modify NumberTrait, InversionType class
+  * modify NumberTrait, SimpleNumber, InversionType class
   * need AddType etc for auto-promotion
     * do we have promotion AddType for Scalar + Vector?  we should.
 * cast between various multi-arrays